Red Teaming

 msf auxiliary(gather/kerberos_enumusers) > exploit

-As per this module, Valid user names will illicit either the TGT in a AS-REP response or the error KRB5KDC_ERR_PREAUTH_REQUIRED, signalling that the user is required to perform pre-authentication and hence this error confirms the username account is present on the given host.
+According to this module, valid usernames will either receive the TGT in an AS-REP response or trigger the error KRB5KDC_ERR_PREAUTH_REQUIRED, showing that the user must perform pre-authentication.
+Additionally, this error confirms that the username account is present on the given host.

 As result we found three users (Yashika, geet, aarti) are valid user to access Kerberos service.